![]() |

 Curio Cabinet

-George C. Flint and Company (active c.1868-1920)
+George C. Flint & Company (active c.1868-1920)

 c.1900

-New York City, New York Mahogany Collection of The Metropolitan Museum of Art, New York, NY |
+New York City, New York Mahogany The Metropolitan Museum of Art, New York, NY |

-Cabinetmaking Firms and Steam-Powered Furniture Manufactories
+Cabinetmaking Firms and Furniture Manufacturing Companies

 The